cloudmesh-community/book/chapters/prg/python/python.md

 # Output: [2, 4]
 ```

-In Python, we can have a small usually a single liner anonymous
-function called Lambda function which can have any number of arguments
+In Python, we can have a small usually a single linear anonymous function called Lambda function which can have any number of arguments
 just like a normal function but with only one expression with no
 return statement.
 The result of this expression can be applied to a
 value.